leoncik/LeonardWojcik_13_20072022/README.md

 yarn install
 ```

-3. You are ready to do !
+3. You are ready to go!

 ### Troubleshooting